datdt1935/boiler-nx-nest-sql/README.md

 # Instructions

-1. **Create an environment file** that includes the application port and your database connection string, for example:
+1. **Create an environment file** that includes the application port and your database connection string at root or apps backend with end .env, for example:

    ```env
    PORT=2999